mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

   * Latency, from a general point of view, is a time delay between the cause and the effect of some physical change in the system being observed.
-* Minimum requirements policy
-  * The main branch must build with the packages in the latest Ubuntu LTS which has had at least one point release.

 #### Pull requests and issues
 [#4775](https://github.com/mixxxdj/mixxx/pull/4775)